What to do if…

 Short answer

-If you may have swallowed something sharp and the throat pain is worsening, stop trying to “push it down” and get urgent medical advice via NHS 111 or urgent assessment (A&E), especially if swallowing is getting harder.
+If you may have swallowed a fish bone or sharp food and the pain is worsening, stop trying to push it down with food and get urgent medical advice now.
+Call 999 if you have breathing trouble, choking, or cannot swallow saliva.

 Do not do these things

-- Do not put fingers or utensils into your throat to “fish it out”.
+- Do not put fingers, tweezers, cutlery, or other objects into your throat.

 - Do not try to make yourself vomit.

-- Do not lie flat if you feel anything is stuck, or if you’re drooling or struggling to swallow.
+- Do not lie flat if you feel something is stuck, you are drooling, or swallowing is getting harder.

 What to do now

-- Check for emergency breathing signs first.
-If you have trouble breathing, noisy breathing/stridor, choking, or you cannot speak in full sentences: call 999.
+- Check for emergency breathing or choking signs first.
+If you have trouble breathing, noisy breathing, choking, blue lips, severe distress, or you cannot speak in full sentences, call 999 now.

 - Stop eating.
-With a suspected sharp bone/object and worsening pain, don’t keep testing with food.
-If swallowing is comfortable, you can take small sips of water—otherwise don’t force swallowing.
+With a possible sharp bone or shard and worsening pain, do not keep testing it with food.

-- When you contact NHS 111 or arrive at A&E, say this clearly: “I swallowed a possible fish bone/sharp food and the throat pain is worsening.”
+- When you speak to urgent care or arrive at A&E, say clearly: “I may have swallowed a fish bone or sharp food, and the throat pain is worsening.”

 What can wait

-- You do not need to decide now whether it was “definitely stuck” versus “just a scratch”.
+- You do not need to decide now whether it is definitely stuck or just a scratch.

 - You do not need to keep checking by swallowing more solid food.